 ***Absorbency and Core Design***

 The Abena Abri-Form Comfort S4 is Abena’s top-tier product.
-The “S4” suffix denotes the highest absorbency level in the Abri-Form Comfort range.
-Tested absorbency is typically cited at around 3,000–3,700ml, again depending on size, with some independent testing placing the Medium S4 at the upper end of that range.
+The “S4” indicates the highest absorbency level in the Comfort range.
+Tested absorbency is around 3,000–3,700ml, depending on size, with some independent tests placing the Medium S4 at the upper end.

 ***Fit, Sizing and Comfort***

-The Abri-Form Comfort range uses a slightly different sizing notation: Small, Medium, Large, XL — with the Small starting at approximately 60–85cm hip circumference.
-This means the smallest size is marginally larger than Molicare’s Small, which may matter when fitting younger or smaller teenagers.
+The sizing notation is Small, Medium, Large, XL, with the Small starting at approximately 60–85cm hips.
+This makes it slightly larger than Molicare’s Small, which may influence fit for smaller children.

-Tabs are also re-fastenable.
-The product is known for a good anatomical shape, with a wider rear panel that some users find sits more securely during movement.
-The inner cuffs are functional, though some users find them slightly stiffer than the Molicare equivalent.
+The tabs are re-fastenable.
+The product has an anatomical shape with a wider rear panel, which some users find more secure during movement.
+The inner cuffs are functional but may be stiffer than those on Molicare.

 ***Skin and Breathability***